Here you will find information on how we can help, and contact details to find out more.

 If you’re a young person with vision impairment, our one-to-one support could help increase your independence, self-confidence and life skills.
 For example, we can provide the following:

-Employment - build your skills, qualifications, and work experience through taking part in our Realise project and the Eye Work Too project
+Employment support - build your skills, qualifications, and work experience through taking part in the Eye Work Too project

 Signposting to local and international volunteering opportunities